Blake Fitzpatrick: Career

-Port Hope in the Era of Nuclear Waste which was published in C. Lauzon and J. O’Brian (eds.), Through Post-Atomic Eyes (Montreal: MQUP).
+Port Hope in the Era of Nuclear Waste which was published in C. Lauzon and John O'Brian (eds.), Through Post-Atomic Eyes (Montreal: MQUP).

 Fitzpatrick has held a number of senior academic positions including the position of Dean, School of Design and Communication Arts at Durham College, Oshawa as well as Dean, Faculty of Art, at the Ontario College of Art and Design.
 He is presently a professor in the School of Image Arts, Ryerson University, Toronto and served as its chair as well as being co-director of the Documentary Media Research Centre.
 In 2020, he was elected to the Royal Society of Canada.